- Cochliomyia hominivorax

 Larvae must be extracted from the skin.
 Applying heavy oil, liquid paraffin, or petrolatum jelly to the opening of the lesions will occlude the airway of the larvae.
 Applying a small amount of chloroform or ether to the opening may be helpful before removing larvae with forceps.
 Lidocaine hydrochloride can also be injected into the furuncular lesion to facilitate extraction.
 Great care should be taken during the extraction process to avoid rupturing larvae in situ, although anaphylaxis has not been reported.
 Antibiotics should be prescribed.

-This parasite often infects young mink.
+W vigil often infects young mink.
 A teaspoon of ronnel can be placed in the bedding of mink nest boxes as a control measure; however, ronnel should not be used in the bedding of kits <3 days old.
 Protection can be provided by using wire gauze to keep flies out of cages.

 The African tumbu fly, Cordylobia anthropophaga, is responsible for another boil-like (furuncular) myiasis in both people and animals in Africa, particularly in the sub-Saharan regions.